Frederikssund/Alternativ-QGIS-installation/Readme - english.md

 8. During the ordinary Qgis installation two dll - files is copied to directory "C:\\Windows\\System32".
 The files are  Microsoft basic support files that is used by Qgis.
 To ensure that the files are present in subsequent Qgis installations the files has to be copied from "C:\\Windows\\System32" to the Qgis program directory, subdirectory "\\bin" (ex.
 "C:\Program Files\QGIS 2.18\bin\")<br><br>
 The names of the two files is msvcp120.dll and msvcr120.dll, if the version of Qgis is 2.18.
 For earlier Qgis the names  **might** be  msvcp110.dll / msvcr110.dll or msvcp100.dll / msvcr100.dll.<br><br>NB!
 If a Qgis 32 bit version is prepared using aWindows 64 bit PC, the dll files has to be copied from directory "C:\\Windows\\SysWOW64" - **not** "C:\\Windows\\System32".

-8. Start Qgis by double-clicking the "** qgis-start.bat **" (** not ** qgis.bat).
+8. Start Qgis by double-clicking the "**qgis-start.bat**" (**not** qgis.bat).
-The edits in "qgis-start.bat" and the use of "qgis-prepare.bat" means that 1) a new user folder will be created in the QGIS *program folder* named ".qgis_template" and 2) all setup parameters will be stored in an ini-file "QGIS2.ini" located in a subfolder of the new user folder ".qgis_template".
+The edits in "qgis-start.bat" and the use of "qgis-prepare.bat" means that<br>1) a new user folder will be created in the QGIS *program folder* named ".qgis_template" and<br>2) all setup parameters will be stored in an ini-file "QGIS2.ini" located in a subfolder of the new user folder ".qgis_template".

 9. After starting Qgis you'll have to (re)establish all Qgis setup parameters.
 The setup-file "QGIS2.ini" contains only the bare minimum of standard options (no existing setups have been copied from the registry). <br><br>Setup includes installation of plugins, setting all user preferences regarding digitizing, snap, selection etc. And not least: For the processing to work properly, you have to - under "options for processing" - specify where GRASS, SAGA, ORFEUS etc. are located. <br><br>NB!
 If you have installed these libraries using a separate installation of these additional programs, they must be placed under the Qgis program folder. <br><br>NB !!
 While starting Qgis using "qgis-start.bat" the script "qgis-prepare.bat" will be executed immediately before the start of the main Qgis program.
 The script includes commands to store the position of the Qgis program folder and the user's home directory during the "PREPARE" phase.
 This information is later used during the "RUN" phase.
 Do *not* change the location of the Qgis program folder or switch to another user during the "PREPARE" phase.
 However, you may start QGIS several times during "PREPARE" phase, so you don't have to do all the prepapatory work in one session. <br><br>Do not proceed to the next step until you have your 'perfect' setup of QGIS running !!